ipfs-inactive/developer-meetings/sessions/The-feasibility-of-variable-IPFS.md

 # The feasibility of variable IPFS

-**Description:** If IPFS want to replace HTTP, is that necessary to provide deletion function?
+**Description:**
+#
+ Is it necessary to provide deletion function if IPFS want to replace HTTP, and disscuss the feasibility of variable IPFS.

-**Activity:** Discussion
+**Activity:**
+#
+Discussion and make sure that whether the proposal is feasibility and useful.

 **Goal(s):**
+#
-- Discuss the feasibility of variable IPFS
+- Reach a consensus about the deletion function in IPFS net.

 **Duration:** 45 mins